This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Medical malpractice.
 If you know or suspect that your child’s condition resulted from a mistake made by a medical professional or hospital, you may want to file a medical malpractice lawsuit.
 Doctors and other caregivers are obligated to provide an adequate standard of care for patients.
 When they do not, and the patient is harmed, it is considered negligent, and you may be able to recover damages.

 - Discrimination.
 Both South Dakota and federal laws prohibit discrimination by disability.
-If your child experiences discrimination, lack of access, or lack of appropriate services in public spaces or schools, you can file a complaint with the appropriate government agency.
-South Dakota also allows you to sue and file a civil lawsuit if you are not happy with the outcome of filing a complaint.
+If your child experiences discrimination, lack of access, or lack of appropriate services in public spaces or schools, you can file a complaint with the proper government agency.
+South Dakota also allows you to sue and file a civil lawsuit if you are unhappy with the outcome of filing a complaint.

 How Do I File a Cerebral Palsy Medical Malpractice Lawsuit in South Dakota?

-Every state has laws that govern how and when you can file for medical malpractice.
-With an understanding of the South Dakota filing process, you can make the best choices for your child.
+Every state has laws governing how and when medical malpractice cases can be filed.
+Understanding the South Dakota filing process can help you make the best choices for your child.

 Get Matched with a Leading Birth Injury Attorney in Your Area